-My newest crochet flower pattern is the rippling crochet flower which is an easy pattern to work up and would look great as an embellishment on most any crochet project!
-Enjoy and Happy Making! 🙂
+My newest free crochet flower pattern is the rippling crochet flower which is an easy pattern to work up and would look great as an embellishment on most any crochet project!
+Enjoy and Happy crochet flowers making! 🙂

 To make these easy crochet flowers you will need some cotton yarn, I used Lily Sugar N Cream Yarn (My favorite cotton yarn!) from Yarnspirations in beach glass & hot pink but any color will work.
 In the center of my flower I used the same yarn but in Ecru.